KetchuppOfficial/Hash_Table/README.md

 Linking project...
 ```

-If you can also use some options:
+Some options are supported:
-1) You can make a .png image of the hash table using:
+1) You can make a .png image of the hash table using (only in Not_Optimized version):
 ```bash
 make OPT=-DDUMP
 ```